top of page

 Proprioceptive Sensation and Tactile Sensation

-🎼 Proprioception (kinaesthesia): the sense of knowing the position and movement of each part of the body; reducing to playing wrong notes on the piano; delicate keyboard control; precise speed control with keystrokes; pedalling, etc.
+🎼 Proprioception (kinaesthesia): the sense of knowing the position and movement of each part of the body; reducing to playing wrong notes on the piano; delicate keyboard control; precise speed control via keystrokes; pedalling, etc.

 🎵 Exercises to develop proprioception; Balance ball, balance disc, standing on one leg, catch ball, etc.